Keyfactor/gcp-secretmanager-orchestrator/README.md

 This integration is compatible with Keyfactor Universal Orchestrator version 10.4 and later.

 ## Support
-The GCP Secret Manager Universal Orchestrator extension is supported by Keyfactor for Keyfactor customers.
-If you have a support issue, please open a support ticket with your Keyfactor representative.
-If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com.
+The GCP Secret Manager Universal Orchestrator extension is supported by Keyfactor.
+If you require support for any issues or have feature request, please open a support ticket by either contacting your Keyfactor representative or via the Keyfactor Support Portal at https://support.keyfactor.com.

-> To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
-If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.
+> If you want to contribute bug fixes or additional enhancements, use the **[Pull requests](../../pulls)** tab.

 ## Requirements & Prerequisites